*Please note all times are in Central Time. Subject to change.

 Justin's and Jessica's attorneys will engage in a fast-paced debate regarding the claims that complicate their contentious divorce.
 Hear two family law experts discuss claims that are often overlooked but shouldn’t be.
 Alienation of affection, revenge porn and invasion of privacy are just a few of the claims that will be explored.

-Name Image and Likeness and the Intersection of Family Law
+Name, Image and Likeness (NIL) and the Intersection of Family Law

 Ronique Bastine Robinson, Sr. Partner, Bastine Law Group